kubernetes/enhancements/keps/sig-api-machinery/3352-aggregated-discovery/README.md

 about HOW your proposal will be implemented, this is the place to discuss them. -->

-We will expose a endpoint `/discovery` that will support JSON, and protobuf and gzip compression.
-The endpoint will serve the aggregated discovery document for all types that a Kubernetes cluster supports.
+The current discovery endpoints `/api` and `/apis` will accept a new content negotiation type `Accept: as=APIGroupDiscoveryList;v=v1beta1;g=meta.k8s.io` that represents an aggregated discovery document, with support for both JSON and Protocol Buffers.

 ### API

 The contents of this endpoint will be an `APIGroupDiscoveryList`, containing a list of `APIGroupDiscovery`, with each group include a list of versions (`APIVersionDiscovery`).
 Each `APIVersionDiscovery` will include a list of `APIResourcesForDiscovery`.
 There are a couple minor changes for the `APIResourceForDiscovery` compared to the current `APIResource` object, but all states expressible with the current API will be representable in the new API.

 The endpoint will also publish an ETag calculated based on a hash of the data for clients.

-These types will live in a new group version `apidiscovery/v2`
+These types will live in the `meta/v1beta1` group version.

 This is what the new API will look like.